Has your child come home talking about CHP Champions? Find out how about the program, how it was started, and who is involved.

 How do I enroll my student?

 Enrollment forms are available at your student’s school with the CHP Champion School Coordinator.
 Please contact your child's school for the program’s schedule.
-Visit www.wcsleon.com for additional information and forms.
+Visit www.mychampions.com/florida for additional information.

 CHP Champions is administered by World Class Schools of Leon County, Inc.